An Hour of Code Online

 The link to our official Hour of Code tutorial will be posted on this page the day of event.

 Originally launched by non-profit Code.org, the Hour of Code is an initiative designed to expose millions of students to programming in a fun, accessible way.
-When the Hour of Code launched in December of 2012, nearly 20 million students discovered programming in schools, workplaces, and communities nationwide, as well as online.
-In the online tutorials, students can program games, animations, interactive holiday cards, and more.
-Code.org aims to help 100 million students worldwide try an Hour of Code by the end of 2014.
-We’re expanding upon this momentum by offering our own special twist on the Hour of Code all summer-long—introducing programming to students across all course topics.
+When the Hour of Code first launched in December of 2012, nearly 20 million students discovered programming in schools, workplaces, and communities nationwide, as well as online.
+Since then, hundreds of millions of students have discovered coding via the Code.org tutorials.
+We’re expanding upon this momentum by offering our own special twist on the Hour of Code for the iD Tech community.

 Why Learn to Code?